pollfish/docs/ios.md

 <br/>
 #### **5.2.4 .pollfishViewContainer (UIView \*)**

 Sets a UIView container where Pollfish surveys will be rendered above it.
 If this param is not set, the SDK will traverse the view hierarchy of the app and render Pollfish surveys on the top view of the root view controller.

+Preferrably you should let the SDK handle the view hierarchy on its own.
 <br/><br/>
 <span style="text-decoration: underline">Objective-C:</span>
 ```